MatZar01/EQ_vis/README.md

 And some of the results we obtained with both our custom CNN model and predefined models using our Fuse Module:

 <img src="https://i.ibb.co/Pc0Kky7/image-2024-06-25-141239247.png" alt="Dataset" width="400"/>

+# Citing

+This project is already published at IEEE Acsess